Our culture idealizes the “college experience.” We see it in movies and TV, read about it in articles, and hear stories through people we know.

 3. Make Male Friends

 Making solid friendships with guys will reap similar benefits of dating.
-Having a male friend that wants to spend time with you will affirm that you have more to offer than just your body.
+Having a male friend who wants to spend time with you will affirm that you have more to offer than just your body.
 It will help you to see how guys think and operate without going through the pains of heartache.
-It gives you the experience of learning how they communicate, and their needs and wants in a relationship.
+It gives you the experience of learning how they communicate and their needs and wants in a relationship.
 We have to realize that we want different things out of a relationship.
-In a lot of ways men are very sentimental, but they do not express love in the same ways we do.
-Women want a man that will protect her, and men want a woman that will support him.
+In a lot of ways men are very sentimental, but they don't express love in the same ways we do.
+Women want a man who will protect her, and men want a woman who will support him.

-Women want a man that will protect her, and men want a woman that will support him.
+Women want a man who will protect her, and men want a woman who will support him.

 Physical intimacy is easy.
-Taking sex out of the equation allows you to focus on being a team, and working in unison with one another, something many couples cannot achieve.
+Taking sex out of the equation allows you to focus on being a team and working in unison with one another, something many couples can't achieve.
 Ultimately having close friendships with men will teach you the end goal of a romantic relationship: companionship.
 Companionship outlasts the passionate flames of young romances, and demands you put the other person before yourself.
-Remember, if someone cannot be a good friend, they will not be a good romantic partner.
+Remember, if someone can't be a good friend, the they won't be a good romantic partner.
 What we should gear our sights towards is a partner that can become our best friend.

 4. Take a Timeout

 The fear of missing out is real in college.
-There are so many different things to do at any given moment that a lot of times when we slow down, we feel like we are missing out.
-Continual movement can distract us from important things, wear us down and make us weaker when it comes to fighting certain temptations.
+There are so many different things to do at any given moment that a lot of times when we slow down, we feel like we're missing out.
+Continual movement can distract us from important things, wear us down, and make us weaker when it comes to fighting certain temptations.
 Physical, emotional, and mental fatigue feed depression and anxiety, disorders common among college students.

 We need to take time out.
 We need to unplug from social media and our devices.
 We benefit from being in the sun, being outdoors.
-Go on walks to clear your mind if you are feeling anxious, sit in the warm sun if you are feeling sad.
+Go on walks to clear your mind if you're feeling anxious, sit in the warm sun if you're feeling sad.
 Exercise to burn off stress and generate endorphins.
 Treat yourself to a nice coffee or dessert as you people watch.
 Count the wonderful opportunities you’ve been given to grow as an individual, as you discover your passions and develop who you want to be.